nopirogova/paper_signal_time-course/README.md

 # Contrast Normalization Affects Response Time-Course of Visual Interneurons

-Pirogova, N., and Borst, A.
+Pirogova, N. and Borst, A.

 ## Abstract